ArashAh/version_control_workshop/part-2.md

 ## Create a remote repository and connect

 3. **Create a repo On GitHub:**
-   - Create a repo named “vc-demo” without README.
+   - Create a private repo named “vc-demo” without README.

 4. **Rename branch:**
    - Rename the branch from master to main: